DoD Warrior Games Indoor Rowing Familiarization

-Gregory Quarles, the coach of the Team Army rowing group, discusses rowing strategies to the Team Army rowing group during indoor rowing familiarization as part of the 2025 Department of Defense Warrior Games July 20, 2025, at Colorado College in Colorado Springs, Colorado.
+Gregory Quarles, a coach for the Team Army rowing group, speaks with his team ahead of their indoor rowing familiarization as part of the 2025 Department of Defense Warrior Games July 20, 2025, at Colorado College in Colorado Springs, Colorado.
 Each service team had the opportunity to conduct rowing familiarization training in preparation for the upcoming event July 21, 2025.
 The DoD Warrior Games are designed to enhance the recovery journeys of wounded, ill, injured service members, and veterans outside of traditional therapy settings, bringing the community together for recovery in real time.
 The nine-day event is composed of 175 wounded, ill and injured service members and veteran athletes competing in 11 adaptive sporting events July 18-26, 2025.
-(U.S. Army photo by Sgt.
-1st Class Ryan Rayno)
+(U.S. Army photo by Capt.
+Tim Stringer)

 |Date Taken: